faisalabbas001/notepad-ai/README.md

 - Next.js team for the amazing framework
 - Quill.js for the rich text editor
-- All contributors who have helped shape this project
+- All contributors who have helped shape this project # notepad-ai